-7.7 Calculation of Block Subsidy and Founders' Reward
+7.7 Calculation of Block Subsidy, Funding Streams, and Founders' Reward

-§ 3.9 'Block Subsidy and Founders' Reward' on p.18 defines the block subsidy, miner subsidy, and Founders' Reward.
+§ 3.9 'Block Subsidy, Funding Streams, and Founders' Reward' on p.
+18 defines the block subsidy, miner subsidy, Founders' Reward, and funding streams.
 Their amounts in zatoshi are calculated from the block height using the formulae below.

-Let SlowStartInterval, HalvingInterval, MaxBlockSubsidy, and FoundersFraction be as defined in §5.3 'Constants' on p.
+Let the constants SlowStartInterval, PreBlossomHalvingInterval, PostBlossomHalvingInterval, BlossomActivationHeight, MaxBlockSubsidy, and FoundersFraction be as defined in § 5.3 'Constants' on p.
 54.